juliebro/orca-sightings-api/docs/tutorials/set-up-dev-env.md

 - A recent version of **[json-server](https://www.npmjs.com/package/json-server)**.
 - The [**Postman desktop app**](https://www.postman.com/downloads/).
 You’ll run the Orca Sightings service on your local development system, so the web version of Postman won’t work.
 The default port for localhost is 3000: `http://localhost:3000/`

-## Step 2: Download the relevant files from GitHub
+## Step 2: Download the database file from GitHub

-Download a current copy of the **database file** and the relevant **startup script**.
-You can [download these from the Orca Sightings service repository on GitHub](https://github.com/juliebro/orca-sightings-api/tree/main/api).
+Download a current copy of the database file `orca-sightings-db.json` from [the Orca Sightings service repository on GitHub](https://github.com/juliebro/orca-sightings-api/tree/main/api).

-To download each file:
+To download the file:

-1. Hover over a filename and click the link that appears.
+1. Hover over `orca-sightings-db.json` and click the link that appears.
 2. On the upper right side of the panel, click the download button, a down arrow.
-3. Do this for the `orca-sightings-db.json` file and one of the startup scripts: `orca-sightings.sh` for macOS and Linux or  `start-server.bat` for Windows.
+3. Copy this file to the same location as your `json-server` app.

 ## Step 3: Run JSON Server with the `orca-sightings-db.json` file

-1. Go to the directory on your computer where you downloaded `orca-sightings-db.json` and the relevant start script.
-2. On Windows, double-click the `start-server.bat` file to start the service.
-On macOS or Linux, open a terminal window, `cd` to the directory where you downloaded the files, and type `./orca-sightings.sh`.
-That runs the script in the current directory.
-If that doesn't work, type `json-server orca-sightings-db.json`.
+To start the Orca Sightings service:

+1. Open a terminal window and `cd` to the location of the `json-server` app.
+2. Start the service by typing `json-server orca-sightings-db.json`.
+The service starts and lists some information to show it's running.

 You should see some text like this that shows the service is running:

 ```shell